Private Pilot License Requirements Explained

 If you have read over my Private Pilot Cost section you can see that I break the cost down the same way.
 This is because you have to realize that there is a lot of subject areas that need to be DOCUMENTED.
 If they are not documented in your logbook you are not qualified for your flight test.

-I can't tell you how many stories I have heard from examiner friends of mine about this.
+I can’t tell you how many stories I have heard from examiner friends of mine about this.
 It happens all the time on flight test day.
 In many cases the flight instructor is nowhere to be found and the student has to reschedule the flight test.
-This happens so often that I made some special sections in my book called ( Keeping Your Instructor In Check )
+This happens so often that I a Video Course On just this subject: Keeping Your Private Pilot Training In Check Video Course

 So I will point them out to you so you can double check your instructor.
-Once in a while a student of mine will remind me of something, even after 20 years of doing this Better a week before the flight test than on you Private Pilot Flight Test Day.
+Once in a while a student of mine will remind me of something, even after 34 years of doing this.
+Better a week before the flight test than on you Private Pilot Flight Test Day.

 The above requirements for the Private Pilot License are the Minimum Requirements.
 Within these requirements are a lot of subject areas.